Meta-KD: A Meta Knowledge Distillation Framework for Language Model Compression across Domains: Related Work

 \subsection{Knowledge Distillation (KD)}

 KD was first proposed by~\cite{hiton_distill}, aiming to transfer knowledge from an ensemble or a large model into a smaller, distilled model.
-Most of the KD methods focus on utilizing either dark knowledge, i.e., predicted outputs ~\citep{hiton_distill,DBLP:conf/aaai/ChenMWF020,DBLP:conf/icml/FurlanelloLTIA18,DBLP:conf/kdd/YouX0T17} or hints, i.e., intermediate representations ~\citep{DBLP:journals/corr/RomeroBKCGB14,DBLP:conf/cvpr/YimJBK17,DBLP:conf/kdd/YouX0T17} or relations between layers ~\citep{DBLP:conf/cvpr/YimJBK17,DBLP:conf/nips/TarvainenV17,DBLP:conf/cvpr/RadosavovicDGGH18} of teacher models.~\citet{DBLP:conf/kdd/YouX0T17} also find multiple teacher networks together can provide comprehensive guidance that is beneficial for training the student network.~\citet{DBLP:journals/corr/RuderGB17} show that multiple expert teachers improve the performances of sentiment analysis on unseen domains. \citet{DBLP:conf/iclr/TanRHQZL19} apply the multiple teachers framework in KD to build state-of-the-art multilingual machine translation system.
-Our work is one of the first attempts to learn meta-teacher from multiple domains to benefit KD on the target domain.
+Most of the KD methods focus on utilizing either the dark knowledge, i.e., predicted outputs~\citep{hiton_distill,DBLP:conf/aaai/ChenMWF020,DBLP:conf/icml/FurlanelloLTIA18,DBLP:conf/kdd/YouX0T17} or hints, i.e., the intermediate representations ~\citep{DBLP:journals/corr/RomeroBKCGB14,DBLP:conf/cvpr/YimJBK17,DBLP:conf/kdd/YouX0T17} or the relations between layers ~\citep{DBLP:conf/cvpr/YimJBK17,DBLP:conf/nips/TarvainenV17} of teacher models.~\citet{DBLP:conf/kdd/YouX0T17} also find that multiple teacher networks together can provide comprehensive guidance that is beneficial for training the student network.~\citet{DBLP:journals/corr/RuderGB17} show that multiple expert teachers can improve the performances of sentiment analysis on unseen domains. \citet{DBLP:conf/iclr/TanRHQZL19} apply the multiple-teachers framework in KD to build a state-of-the-art multilingual machine translation system. \citet{l2a} considers to build a model to automatically augment data for KD.
+Our work is one of the first attempts to learn a meta-teacher model that digest transferable knowledge from multiple domains to benefit KD on the target domain.